Cosmitar/reactive-blueimp-gallery/README.md

 </ReactGallery>
 ```
 ### Custom Overlays
-Reactive BlueImp Gallery come with a helper component to customize slides overlay. `Overlays` component allows you to include extra HTML elements over a slide and also has props to quick set up for existing elements. `Overlays` is part of `ReactiveBlueImpGalley` and can be accesed as an attribute of it.
+Reactive BlueImp Gallery come with a helper component to customize slides overlay. `Overlays` component allows you to include extra HTML elements over a slide and also has props to quick set up for existing elements. `Overlays` is part of `ReactBlueImpGallery` and can be accesed as an attribute of it.
 ```javascript
 const customOverlays = (
   <ReactGallery.Overlays>